-If you wish to hire an entry level social media specialist you can look forward to lots of enthusiasm and a willingness to learn.
-Their salary is much lower than an experience specialist.
+If you wish to hire an entry-level social media specialist you can look forward to lots of enthusiasm and a willingness to learn.
+Their salary is much lower than an experienced specialist.
 You also have the benefit of creating a grateful employee by investing in their education while you gain the advantage of avoiding any “bad habits” others may have gained along their career path.

 Con: A social media specialist who has years of experience will come at a price.
 Another disadvantage is they could be “stuck in their ways”, not willing to experiment with social media tactics because they know what works and what does not.

 Hiring an entry-level specialist has its own set of disadvantages.
 Learning proper social media management tactics takes time and resources.
 You may have to invest in additional training.
 You’ll need patience knowing that they will make mistakes along the way.

 Pro: Freelancers tend to work out of their homes, so the absence of overhead expenses means that they will most likely come at a lower cost than a firm.
 Additionally, being a freelancer is a highly competitive field, so you’ll have multiple candidates to interview and choose from.

 Con: Freelancers can be deceiving, double-check their portfolio, and be one hundred percent certain that their past clients are genuine.
 Due to the competitive nature of their field, they may add an extra flourish to their past projects.